 Legal Consequences of Right-of-Way Laws

-Civil liability: If violating a right of way rule causes an accident, injured parties may file claims or lawsuits against a driver.
+Civil liability: If violating a right-of-way rule causes an accident, injured parties may file claims or lawsuits against a driver.

 Insurance implications: Insurance costs might increase for a driver who has violated a law.